Nafija Sarajlić: Early life

+Works

 Sarajlić, as the sole representative of Bosnian literature in the Austro-Hungarian period, matched the literary tendencies of that period even though she stayed in the literary world very briefly.
 She published a collection of stories before and during the First World War.
 The literature itself in this historical period tried to Europeanize the Bosnian culture and its people in accordance with the spirit of the new times.
+Between 1912 and 1918. she published 23 short stories.

 In 1978, writer Muris Idrizović said that her Teme series "appear as live observations" and said that Sarajlić was an "observer of life, an analyst".
 Her work covered multiple topics and social issues of the time: the displacement of Bosniaks during World War I, superstition, poverty, and social backwardness.

-Personal life

-Aged 17, Nafija Hadžikarić married writer Šemsudin Sarajlić.
-The marriage did not interrupt her passion for education, but it did prompt the young woman to herself begin writing.
-Together they had five children: Halida (born 1912), Halid (born 1914), Džemal (born 1918), Abdurahman (born 1920) and Nedveta (born 1925).
-Their eldest daughter Halida died in 1918, aged six.
-Following the death of her oldest child, Sarajlić never wrote again and withdrew from public life.
-The grief of the loss of her child left her bedridden for months.

-Nafija became a widow after 50 years of marriage in 1960.